Action. An event performed by an intentional agent; behavior at a higher level of description.

 Free will.
 A remnant of outdated metaphysics, falsified both by neuroscience and conscious awareness.

 God.
-Nature, experientially linked to a spiritual state or event.
+Nature, linked to a mystical experience.

 Happiness.
 Medium-term pleasure.